35 Maths Questions Year 6: SATs Reasoning Questions And Answers With Worked Examples

 Answer: 1.1kg

-It’s worth noting that the mark scheme allows either 1.1kg or 1,100g as acceptable answers – the units of measurement are not as important as obtaining the current figure.
+The mark scheme allows either 1.1kg or 1,100g as acceptable answers – the units of measurement are not as important as obtaining the current figure.

-Reasoning Question 14
+Reasoning question 14

 maths reasoning rr measures q4

-Reasoning Question 15
+Reasoning question 15

 maths reasoning rr measures q5

-SATs Maths Question Type 4: Problems involving drawing
+SATs maths question type 4: Problems involving drawing

 Problems involving drawing require pupils to construct an accurate drawing by following a set of instructions, or through reflection, translation, or scaling.